mjq11302010044/TPGSR/README.md

 2. Unzip the codes and walk into the '$TPGSR_ROOT$/', place the pretrained weights from recognizer in '$TPGSR_ROOT$/src'.

-3. Run the train-prefixed shell to train the corresponding model.
+3. Run the train-prefixed shell to train the corresponding model (e.g. TPGSR-TSRN). chmod a+x train_TPGSR-TSRN.sh
+	./train_TPGSR-TSRN.sh

-4. Run the test-prefixed shell to test the corresponding model.
+5. Run the test-prefixed shell to test the corresponding model.